Python List Remove: How to Delete an Element From List

 listRep = [19, 21, 18, 46, 11] removedElement = listRep.pop(3) print('The list is: ', listRep) print('The removed element is: ', removedElement)

 The list is: [19, 21, 18, 11] The removed element is: 46

 In this example, we have passed 3 as an index.
 Remember, the list index starts from 0.

 So, at index 3, 46 item is present.
-So the pop() method removes that element from the list and returns as removedElement, and we printed the list as well as the removedElement.
-From the list, you can see that the item has been removed.
+So the pop() method removes that element from the List and returns it as removedElement, and we printed the List and the removedElement.
+From the List, you can see that the item has been removed.

 If we specify the nonexistent index, then it will raise an error.